treosh/lighthouse-ci-action/README.md

 ### `configPath`

-Set a path to a custom [Lighthouse config](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md) for a full control of Lighthouse enviroment.
+Set a path to a custom [Lighthouse config](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md) for a full control of Lighthouse environment.

 ```yml
 configPath: ./desktop-config.js